CodeGeneration2/ACEOB/README.md

 code itself, while the “labels” used for gradient propagation are NPI scores.
 In the experimental section, we incorporate the NPI score predictor as the NPI filter into the model, resulting in a substantial enhancement in model performance.

-The parameters of the trained model are here.
+The parameters of the trained model are here（https://drive.google.com/file/d/1XjWxYjBi6uLs5Pw-EAfzngJvGOaSglCS/view?usp=sharing）.

 ## Models